tejeshwarsharma2018/ai-model-picker/README.md

 - A lightweight, transparent decision helper can save money, time, and cognitive load.

 ## How to Run Locally
-Since this project is a single file, running it is incredibly easy:
+Running it is incredibly easy:

 1.  **Clone the repository:**
     ```bash